samehkamaleldin/ecpi/README.md

 # Predicting The Biological Effects of Chemical Protein Interactions

 ## Overview
-This code contain scripts and data for and AMIA Informatics summit 2020 paper submission which studies the prediction of biological effects of chemical-protein interactions.
+This code contain scripts and data for experiments on the prediction of biological effects of chemical-protein interactions.

 ## Requirements
 This repository only require the installation of `tensorflow` (standard or gpu) and the [LibKGE library](https://github.com/samehkamaleldin/libkge).